Skip to main content

 }

-3. In FindAFlight.js, update the following variables with your assistant’s Bot Name and Bot ID (found in Settings > Config Settings > General Settings):
+3. In FindAFlight.js file, update the following variables with your assistant’s Bot Name and Bot ID (found in Settings > Config Settings > General Settings):

 var botId = "st-26cfae3a-XXXX-XXXX-991a-376b7fe579d5";